markusmin/CRB_steelhead_adult_movement/README.md

 *last updated: 2025-05-07*

+Note: Some files are not uploaded because they are very large.
+These include the raw data files are very large and the modeling outputs.
-Note: The data files are very large and therefore are not uploaded to GitHub.
-If you would like access to the data files, please contact me directly or follow the instructions below to query PTAGIS and obtain the files.
+For the raw data, please contact me directly or follow the instructions below to query PTAGIS and obtain the files.
+For the modeling outputs, please contact me directly or follow the steps below to fit the models.

 To reproduce this analysis, you must run the following scripts **sequentially**: